Tinian Naval Base: Post World War II

-The U.S. Navy used most of the land area for training exercises at Camp Tinian, a small mostly mobile camp.
-As part of the lease in the 1980s, one runway at North Field was reactivated so U.S. Air Force Lockheed C-130 Hercules transports could support of U.S. Marine Corps training exercises.
 In 2023, concerns that U.S. air bases in Japan and Guam would be vulnerable to cruise and ballistic missiles if the U.S. was drawn into a conflict with China led to Tinian being reactivated as an alternative base.
 The National Defense Authorization Act included $26 million for airfield development, $20 million for fuel tanks, $32 million for parking aprons, $46 million for cargo pad and taxiway extension and $4.7 million for a maintenance and support facility on Tinian in 2024.
 The U.S. Air Force's Rapid Engineer Deployable Heavy Operational Repair Squadron Engineers (RED HORSE) began clearing the overgrown old runways and access roads, and on 11 April 2024, it was announced that Fluor Corporation had been awarded a $409 million contract to rebuild the airbase at North Field.